bono-cms/News/README.md

 News module
 ===========

 This module allows you to manage news on your site.
-For details, please refer its documentation.
+For details, please refer to its documentation.